Craig S. Williams

 West Point Cadet Chapel

-Craig S. Williams is Organist and Choirmaster of the Cadet Chapel, United States Military Academy West Point, where he plays the world’s largest church pipe organ and directs the Cadet Chapel Choir.
-He is only the fourth organist to hold that position since the present cadet chapel building was erected in 1910, and is presently included in Who’s Who in America.
+Craig S. Williams is Organist and Choirmaster of the Cadet Chapel, United States Military Academy West Point, where he plays the world’s largest church all-pipe organ and directs the Cadet Chapel Choir.
+He is only the fourth organist to hold that position since the present Cadet Chapel building was erected in 1910.

-At West Point, Mr. Williams administers the music programs of five chapels, in which are given well over 600 services, concerts and various other functions annually.
-In directing the Cadet Chapel Choir, he is regularly called upon to conduct the school songs in wreath laying ceremonies on the Plain and commencement ceremonies in Michie Stadium, performing before the president of the United States and other dignitaries.
-He oversees two other organists and two pipe organ curators, who maintain the five pipe organs on post.
-Personally, Mr. Williams performs at approximately 300 of these chapel functions, including worship services, recitals, choir concerts, VIP organ demonstrations, weddings, funerals and class reunion memorial services.
+At West Point, Mr. Williams oversees the music programs of five chapels, in which are given well over 400 services, concerts and various other functions annually.
+As director of the Cadet Chapel Choir, he has been regularly called upon to conduct the school songs in wreath laying ceremonies on the Plain and commencement ceremonies in Michie Stadium, performing before the president of the United States and other dignitaries.
+He works with two other organists and two pipe organ curators, who maintain the five pipe organs on post.
+Personally, Mr. Williams performs at approximately 200 of these chapel functions, including worship services, weddings, funerals, class reunion memorial services, recitals, choir concerts and VIP organ demonstrations performing for royalty, cabinet members, generals, members of Congress and many other international government and military figures.
 He has been featured on television numerous times and appears as organist on the West Point Glee Club’s DVD Stand Ye Steady.

-Mr. Williams has performed on both organ and piano for over 35 years and continues to perform nationwide.
-His organ credits include performances at Carnegie Hall with the Orchestra of St. Luke’s in addition to giving numerous recitals and workshops for prominent cathedrals and churches on both coasts.
+Mr. Williams has performed on both organ and piano for over 40 years and continues to perform nationwide.
+His organ credits include performances at Carnegie Hall with the Orchestra of St. Luke’s and at Segerstrom Hall in Orange County, CA with the Pacific Chorale under the baton of John Alexander, in addition to giving numerous recitals and workshops for prominent cathedrals and churches on both coasts.
+He has also played on the summer series at Ocean Grove Auditorium.
 When J. Christopher Pardini was Organist of the famed Crystal Cathedral in California, Mr. Williams was given the opportunity of performing two recitals there and playing for the Hour of Power television broadcast.

-Recently, Mr. Williams recorded a CD, released by Calcante Recordings (CD046), performing on a historic J.W.
-Steere organ at the Baptist Temple in Brooklyn.
-This is available through the Organ Historical Society catalog by calling (800) 353-9226.
+Mr. Williams recorded a CD, released by Calcante Recordings (CD046), performing on the historic J.W.
+Steere organ at the Baptist Temple in Brooklyn and is one of the best records of that organ before it was damaged in a tragic fire several years ago.
+The CD is available through the Organ Historical Society catalog: http://www.ohscatalog.org/allglinhi.html

-Mr. Williams is active in the American Guild of Organists, presently serving on the executive board of the Central Hudson Valley chapter.
+Mr. Williams is active in the American Guild of Organists, presently serving as dean of the Central Hudson Valley chapter.
 In the early 90’s, he served as dean of the Brooklyn Chapter.
 Also, he has been a featured performer for conventions held by the AGO and also the American Institute of Organbuilders.

 For most of his performing career, he has been a church musician.
 Before coming to West Point, he was the Organist and Music Director of Calvary Baptist Church on W. 57th Street in New York City and also served for many years at the ecumenical Protestant Chapel at John F. Kennedy International Airport.
 For four years, he was a commissioner on the New York City Presbytery, advising and participating in the music programs of their monthly meetings.